kwo/gfa/README.md

 ## Development

-`gfa` is a javascript program, written in Typescript, bundled with `esbuild`, targeting `node 20` environments.
-It is distributed as a single javascript file and can be run it you have node and git installed on your machine.
+`gfa` is a javascript program, written in Typescript, compiled with `bun`, creating a standalone executable.
+It is distributed as a single native binary and can be run if you have git installed on your machine.

 ## Reference